TSLarson/presentations/PITCHME.md

 #HSLIDE

 ### How it started
-900 active restrictions stored in PRTT we had 70 captured.. found out from smart um team in mid/end May
+ * 900 active restrictions stored in PRTT
+ * Smart UM team mid/end May

 #HSLIDE

 ### What does that mean...
- * We are the source of member contact information
+  We are the source of member contact information

 #HSLIDE

 ### PRTT...the source of hipaa restrictions

- * Uploaded by MPIH on nightly basis
+ * Processed by MPIH on nightly basis

  * 4 different memo types
     1. Approved original request